A Coding Reference

 A.2 Default arguments for functions

-To generate code both easy to use and configure, use default arguments.
+To write functions that are both easy to use and configurable, set default arguments.
 For example,

 ## [1] 1020